dwhiffing/fury/content/aar/nf/nf21_aj/body.md

 intercept, and I start launching more.
 But everyone's getting ready for recce and bombing, so I really don't have very much CAP, and before I know it I've launched all of it.
-Yep, one mighty supercarrier, and nobody's left ready with a pure AAW loadout\!
+Yep, one mighty supercarrier, and nobody's left ready with a pure AAW loadout!

 The first two F-14s arrive ahead of the strike, and manage to start engaging the Su-24s with their Sparrows, but that means the Mig-23s